Runner rules

 A runner rule configuration consists of these elements:

-• An optional env_type_id to limit the runner to a specific environment type
+# An optional environment type ID to limit the runner to a specific environment type

 Omitting both project_id and env_type_id creates an empty runner rule (“match anything”).